de-jcup/eclipse-commons/README.md

 here as a simple library which can be used by plugins.

 ## Current version
-0.6.2-unreleased (means this version is not yet released, but can be used internally)
+0.7.0-unreleased (means this version is not yet released, but can be used internally)
 - added SimpleStringUtils.trimRight impl
+- multiple changes for workspace model
+- resource helper can now open editor

 ## Howto use
 See Testcase plugin - there are all features used.